AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/testing.md

 ---
-title: Testing Contracts in the TXE
+title: Testing Contracts
 tags: [contracts, tests, testing, txe]
 keywords: [tests, testing, txe]
+sidebar_position: 2
 importance: 1
 ---

 Aztec contracts can be tested in a variety of ways depending on the needs of a particular application and the complexity of the interactions they must support.

 To test individual contract functions, you can use the Testing eXecution Environment (TXE) described below.
-For more complex interactions that require checking that the protocol rules are enforced, you should [write end-to-end tests using TypeScript](../../js_apps/test.md).
+For more complex interactions that require checking that the protocol rules are enforced, you should [write end-to-end tests using TypeScript](../js_apps/test.md).

 ## Pure Noir tests